 Not a lot happens in “Colewell,” a character study zeroed in on a village postmistress in tiny, ageing Colewell in rural western Pennsylvania.
 You know what’s coming by the mere fact that I use “rural” and “postmistress” in the same sentence.

-Hannah Gross is that narrator, who narrates through conversation where she reveals what she’s picked up from her time with her thumb out.
+Hannah Gross is that narrator, who tells stories through conversation where she lists what she’s picked up from her time with her thumb out.

 “Life always seems the same length, no matter what age you are.”
 Time past and days ahead go on “forever–and not very long.”